dankush/expandtesting-e2e-infra/README.md

 ## Project Structure

-This repository serves as a demonstration of a scalable, maintainable, and extensible end-to-end (E2E) automation infrastructure for testing the [ExpandTesting Practice Site](https://practice.expandtesting.com/).
+This repository serves as a demonstration of a scalable, maintainable, and extensible end-to-end (E2E) and integration automation infrastructure for testing the [ExpandTesting Practice Site](https://practice.expandtesting.com/).
 The goal is to establish a robust framework that can handle automation for different testing scenarios effectively.

 ![Project Structure](assets/images/infra_stracture.png)